NajeebFarhan/3rd-Semester-Class-Notes/CGM/main notes/Introduction to Computer Graphics and DDA Algorithm.md

 - This is where these line drawing algorithms enter to decide which pixel to turn on between two points to form a line
 	- DDA Algorithm(Digital Differential Analyzer): This is a simple step by step method to draw a line by incrementing x or y by small amounts and calculating the corresponding y or x value

+# DDA Algorithm
+DDA is step-by-step method to draw a line by incrementing x or y by small amounts and calculating the corresponding y or x value.

 # How DDA works
 1. Find slop of the line.
    $\text{slope}  = \frac{dy}{dx}$